rafi1212122/BH3_PS/README.md

 ### A PS for HI3 sea client
 #### Heavily inspired from CrepeSR
 --------------------------
-elp me fix some packet are not received by da serber
+pls elp me on dumping protos
 __________________________

 ### What works